Robert Cavendish Spencer: Life

-In April 1815, with the war having recently ended, Spencer then spent that month at Prospect Bluff on the Apalachicola River, its garrison comprising Britain's Red Stick Indian allies in part, but primarily the fugitive slaves, with whom he was charged with settling their claims and dismissing them from British service in the Corps of Colonial Marines.
+Prior to meeting Pintado, Spencer's letter to Rear Admiral Malcolm, dated 13 March 1815 stated that 'all persuasive means of getting them back [to their slaveowners] have been tried and have failed'.
+In April 1815, Spencer spent much of that month at Prospect Bluff on the Apalachicola River, its garrison comprising primarily Britain's Red Stick Indian allies in part, but also the fugitive slaves, with whom he was charged with settling their claims and dismissing them from British service in the Corps of Colonial Marines.
 (Note: Whilst contemporary biographies refer to 'our Indian allies', he was there to defuse diplomatic tensions regarding Spanish slaveowner claims.)
 Spencer would not allow the runaway Spanish slaves to be returned by force.
+Innerarity mentions that Spencer 'expostulated with, encouraged, threatened, advised and did every thing short of... the application of force'.
+Pintado noted that Spencer would warn the fugitive that if they were to remain, upon the imminent departure of the British they would lose their protection, 'explaining to them the danger in which they were in of being caught by the Indians and delivered to their masters in hope of receiving a reward from them.'
+In a few instances, when a fugitive slave was being interrogated by Spencer and Pintado, and had the impression they would be taken away by force, the reaction was to either head into the forest or threaten retaliatory violence, noted Pintado.
 Lieutenant Colonel Edward Nicolls received orders to withdraw his troops from the fort at Prospect Bluff.
-(Note: A letter from Spencer to Cochrane dated 17 February 1816 does mention that the Indian Chiefs were 'obeying Brevet Major Nicolls' orders until 22 April [1815]', whereupon Spencer sailed away.)
+(Note: A letter from Spencer to Cochrane dated 17 February 1816 does mention that 'The 28th March [1815 of] last [year] I found collected there the major part of the Creek Chiefs...
+These [tribal] kings were actually receiveing[sic] from us presents, pay and obeying Brevet Major Nicolls' orders until 22 April [1815]', whereupon Spencer sailed away.)